 - Better health outcomes for all

 It is against these goals and the accompanying outcomes that we will assess and grade our performance and determine collectively the action to be taken.
-The EDS grades are set out below:
+The Equality Delivery System grades are set out below:

 ties performance to set new equality objectives which will be delivered through a robust action plan over the next four years.